bdsmgeek/.com/README.md

 # BDSMGEEK.com

-My names BDSMGeek, I'm a Toronto based kink enthusiast with a passion for taking care of others
+My names BDSMGeek, I'm a Toronto pro-dom partime and kink enthusiast with a passion for taking care of others all the rest!

 ## Social Media